preames/public-notes/unintended-instructions.rst

 * Use the post-align-and-check trick if the immediate forms a suffix of the containing instruction.
 * Scavenge a register, and use the register form of the instruction.
 Immediate can be materialized into the register in as many steps as needed to avoid encoding an unintended instruction in the byte stream.
-* For commutative operations, we can split a single instruction into two each which performs part of the operation.  (e.g. ``or eax, -0x10fef100`` can become the sequence ``or eax, -0x10000000; or eax, -0x00fef100``)
+* For associative operations, we can split a single instruction into two each which performs part of the operation.  (e.g. ``or eax, -0x10fef100`` can become the sequence ``or eax, -0x10000000; or eax, -0x00fef100``)

 Alignment Sleds